Differential DNA Methylation in Umbilical Cord Blood of Infants Exposed to Low Levels of Arsenic in Utero

 Conclusions: Our findings suggest that in utero exposure to low levels of arsenic may affect the epigenome.
 Long-term follow-up is planned to determine whether the observed changes are associated with health outcomes.

 Koestler, Devin C.; Avissar-Whiting, Michele; Houseman, E. Andres; Karagas, Margaret R.; and Marsit, Carmen J., "Differential DNA Methylation in Umbilical Cord Blood of Infants Exposed to Low Levels of Arsenic in Utero" (2013).
-Open Dartmouth: Faculty Open Access Articles.
+Dartmouth Scholarship.
 3597.